 Yet, unknown to the public eye, beyond their purview, they are subconsciously aspiring to achieve their goal(s).
 Sweating bit by bit, crawling inch by inch.
 Dashing ahead to achieve their ambition.

-In my quarter of a life, per se, minimal experience, I have observed two sets of people.
+In my quarter of life, per se, minimal experience, I have observed two sets of people.
 Primary, young and ambitious entrepreneur who believe in being surrounded by successful individuals.
-They hope to liason with them and inflict positives.
+They hope to liaison with them and inflict positives.

 The latter are people who aim to learn from others and surround themselves on the basis of their achievements and ability.
 They study others, incorporate their best practices, imbibe and reflect.
 They practice observations in public and take inspirations from their surroundings.
 Embarking upon a journey and ignoring the rest.

 Personification imbibed, they are what they seem to be.
 Reflection of a person they spend the most time with.
 Themselves.

 I admit, howsoever, it takes a lot to be motivated by successful people.
 People who have carved out a niche for themselves, ranging from the ladders of a millionaire to billionaire, or people who have achieved their own set of tranquility.
 Each living with their own set of rule.

 Do what you want to do.
 Be what you aspire to be.